-Sixfab is launching their new HAT for Raspberry Pi named as Sixfab Raspberry Pi Cellular IoT Application HAT.
-The HAT uses Quectel BG96 module which gives this HAT combined feature of LTE technologies Cat.M1, Cat.NB1 and eGPRS for your Raspberry Pi.
+Sixfab is launching their new shield for Raspberry Pi named as Sixfab Raspberry Pi Cellular IoT Application Shield.
+The Shield uses Quectel BG96 module which gives this shield combined feature of LTE technologies Cat.M1, Cat.NB1 and eGPRS for your Raspberry Pi.

-The HAT also contains built-in temperature, humidity, light sensors, 3-axis accelerometer and relay
+The Shield also contains built-in temperature, humidity, light sensors, 3-axis accelerometer and relay

-Since this is our first tutorial on this HAT.
+Since this is our first tutorial on this Shield.
 Here we will be observing all built-in sensors and control relay.

 What we need:

 - Sixfab Raspberry Pi Cellular IoT Application Shield.

 1. Attach the Shield to your Raspberry Pi and turn ON your Raspberry Pi.
 Make sure your I2C and Serial interfaces are enabled from raspi-config.